 Some chemicals can cause photosensitivity and should be avoided.
 These chemicals can be found in some medications and products, such as some forms of chemotherapy.
 However, sometimes it’s not possible to avoid taking these medications.

 The best way to prevent symptoms of photosensitivity is to limit the amount of time you spend in the sun.
 People who are photosensitive should always use sunscreen when outside.

 Covering and protecting your skin may also help prevent a reaction.
-People who are photosensitive can reduce symptoms by wearing hats, sunglasses, and long sleeves when outside.
+People who are photosensitive can reduce symptoms by wearing hats, sunglasses, and shirts with long sleeves when outside.

 These simple tips can help protect your skin and help you live a healthy life.